ggrimboy/fully-fledged/README.md

   - maybe the player can craft a really comfy bed that lets them sleep through the night even if there are monsters nearby?
   - should have at least one more use i think ..
 - new plants to feed and/or tame the different pigeons
-  - corn and associated items (corn on the cob, kernels, popcorn)
+  - corn and associated items (corn on the cob and popcorn textures courtesy of ghostii404 (https://ghostii404.carrd.co/), corn kernel texture is by me)
-  - unnamed mushroom dodo fruit
+  - undecided mushroom dodo fruit
-  - unnamed king dodo fruit
+  - undecided king dodo fruit